TomDolidon/M2GI-IOT/README.md

 This course is an introduction to bare metal development.
 To do this, we will simulate a board using QEMU.

+You can follow the progress of the courses by viewing the reports [here](./docs/reports/)

 ## 🎉 Getting started

 ### 📀 Prerequisites